inmarsat-enterprise/idp-developer-kit/README.md

 * A ***Mailbox*** provides authentication credentials for API calls to the Inmarsat service, and provides access to an interest group of devices associated with a satellite modem (aka *Mobile*).
-    * A ***Satellite Gateway*** is effectively an API server URL in the cloud associated with a network operator (e.g. Inmarsat or ORBCOMM).
+    * The ***Satellite Gateway*** is effectively an API server URL in the cloud associated with a network operator (e.g. Inmarsat or ORBCOMM).
 This is also referred to as the *Message Gateway System*.
-    * The API architecture requires the client application to poll to receive and send messages.
+    * The API architecture requires the client application to poll a Mailbox to receive and send messages.
 Polling the API does not consume satellite data.

 * A ***Mobile*** is the satellite modem associated with a remote Device or Edge